 We maintain a tax-qualified retirement plan, or our 401(k) Plan, that provides eligible employees in the United States with an opportunity to save for retirement on a tax-advantaged basis.
-Under the terms of our 401(k)

-Plan, participants are able to defer up to 80% of their eligible compensation subject to applicable annual Internal Revenue Service limits.
+In 2022, we added the Roth 401(k) feature to the plan.
+The Roth feature allows our employees to invest post-tax dollars and in retirement, access their money tax free.
+Under the terms of our 401(k) Plan, participants are able to defer up to 80% of their eligible compensation subject to applicable annual Internal Revenue Service limits.
 Participants are immediately and fully vested in their own contributions.
 Our 401(k) Plan permits us to make discretionary matching contributions and discretionary profit-sharing contributions to eligible participants, subject to five year graded vesting: twenty percent (20%) vests after one year, forty percent (40%) after two years, sixty percent (60%) after three years, eighty percent (80%) after four years and 100% after five years.
 Our 401(k) Plan has an automatic enrollment feature for all employees hired on or after April 1, 2014, automatically withholding elective deferrals equal to 4% of eligible compensation, unless the participant affirmatively changes the deferral amount.